 - 16. Depreciation expense.
 See DIFFERENCES BETWEEN PA PIT AND IRS on Page 9.
 You may use any other generally accepted depreciation method, but you must use it consistently. - 17.
+Depletion.
+A person may claim a deduction for depletion of a mine, oil and gas well, and other natural deposits. - 18.
 Other expenses.
 Include any production costs, transmission costs or gathering fees taken as a direct deduction by the lessor from royalty payments.
-Please itemize. - 18.
+Please itemize. - 19.
 Total Expenses.
-Add Lines 3 through 17. - 19.
-Income.
-Subtract Line 18 from Line 1 or 2. - 20.
+Add Lines 3 through 18. - Income.
+Subtract Line 19 from Line 1 or 2. - 21.
 Loss.
-Subtract Line 1 or 2 from Line 18, and fill in the oval.
+Subtract Line 1 or 2 from Line 19, and fill in the oval.